andrepetrella/andrepetrella/README.md

 - 📍 From **São Paulo - SP**

-- 🧑‍💻 Always up to learning new things and helping people with things I know
+- 🧑‍💻 Always up to learning new things and helping people with what I have learned

-- 🌱 I’m currently learning: **Java, JS, Website Development, DB, etc.**
+- 🌱 I’m currently learning: **Java, JS, Website Development, mySQL, etc.**

 - 📫 How to reach me: **petrellaandre@gmail.com**

+- 🗣️ Languages: **English (Proficient), Portuguese (Native)**

 - ⚡ Fun fact: **I like to play the piano :)**